The Best Savings Accounts in Maryland for 2023

 Will savings rates go up even more?

 There are no guarantees, but the Federal Reserve has indicated that it may increase the federal funds rate again this year.
-That may result in savings account APYs getting a boost as well.
+That may boost savings account APYs as well.